top of page

 Act Out! is proud to offer social and emotional support for youth around the issues of sexual orientation and gender identity.
 Please see the opportunities listed below and if you are a youth between the ages of 12 and 18 who lives or goes to school in the GLOW region, consider yourself invited!

-• Ayden Carlson/Activity Planner from Batavia High School
+• Judith Newton (she/they), Batavia High School

-• Judith Newton/Education from Batavia High School
+• Ayden Carlson (they/them), Batavia High School

-• Abigail Merkley/Social Media from Holley High School
+• Abigail Merkley (she/her), Holley High School

-• Lilly Fiscus/Social Justice from Caledonia-Mumford High School
+• Lilly Fiscus (she/they), Caledonia-Mumford High School

-Meet Your 2022-23 Leaders
+Meet Your 2023-24 Leaders

-Words of Strength from Lilly Fiscus, Social Justice Leader
+Words of Strength from Lilly Fiscus

 "High school or middle school is a scary place as I’m sure most of you know!
 The cliques, the people, trying to find yourself and where you fit in.
 When you're thrown into a group of honestly the most ruthless people on the planet, you have a hard time being vulnerable, and true to yourself, no matter who you are.
 When it comes to being gay and out in high school, that’s a whole different story.
 It’s one of those things where you feel like you’re safe and fine, and then turn around and realize that you’re not.
 It’s a matter of being in the right place at the right time.
 Sometimes you see kids who are out and accepted, and it gives you a lot of hope, other times that’s not the story.
 Sometimes you're walking through the hallway, or sitting in class and you hear the most absurd things happening behind you.